qscat/qscat/README.md

 ## Resources
 - [QSCAT User Manual](https://qscat.readthedocs.io)

+## Contributing

+We welcome contributions to QSCAT!
+Given that the plugin is in its initial stage, **bug reports are our top priority** as they help us identify and address issues to improve the stability and functionality of QSCAT.
+Whether it's code improvements, bug fixes, documentation enhancements, or translations, every contribution helps make QSCAT better for everyone.
+Please see our [Contribution Guide](CONTRIBUTING.md) for more details on how to get involved.

 ## License
 - **[GPL License 3.0](LICENSE):** The QSCAT plugin is licensed under GPL 3.0, per [QGIS'](https://blog.qgis.org/2016/05/29/licensing-requirements-for-qgis-plugins/) Open Source Software principles.
 This decision aligns with the requirement for plugins to comply with GPL version 2 or greater for distribution through the QGIS plugin system.